algoldst/thesis/index.md

 $$I_C \approx 3000\mu\text{A} = 3\text{mA}$$

 This is proven in the simulation below.
-(The biggest discrepancies come from the fact that the voltage $V_{BE} is somewhere _between_ 0.6 - 0.7V — pick your favorite number in that range for calculations.)
+(The biggest discrepancies come from the fact that the voltage $V_{BE}$ is somewhere _between_ 0.6 - 0.7V — pick your favorite number in that range for calculations.)

 <img src="res/base-resistor-calc.png" height=300 />